 For a short CV and my publication list see my ORCID page

 The motivation driving my research are threefold.
 First, I develop novel and/or optimize existing methods.
 My second aim is to complement experimental work and to aid in the interpretation of experimental data by the microscopic view made possible by computer simulation.
 Third, the results should help elucidate questions relevant to chemistry and/or biology.
+Worfklows we develop should be suitable for applied research.

 News